Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Preliminaries

-which is known in literature as the Darboux transformation of KdV (see for instance \cite{GuHuZhou,MatvSal}).
-Thus, the notion of BT described by Definition \ref{def:BT-ABT} allows one to regard also Darboux transformations as examples of BT. \end{example}
+which is known in literature as the Darboux transformation of KdV (see for instance \cite{CHZ,MatvSal}).
+Thus, the notion of B\"{a}cklund transformation described by t{Definition~\ref{def:BT-ABT}} allows one to regard also Darboux transformations as examples of B\"{a}cklund transformations. \end{example}